aerixsystem/DracolaxOS/README.md

 ## Why I started this

-I wanted to learn how computers work below the level that I normally interact with as a programmer.
+I started DracolaxOS because I wanted to make my own operating system instead of only using one. why?
+I don't know.

-I started with the basic boot and kernel code and gradually added more parts of the system.
+Basically...
+I wanted to see how far I could go, starting from the boot process and kernel and then adding memory management, GUI mode, services, my own language and formats.

-Instead of only reading about kernels and operating systems, I wanted to actually build one and deal with the problems myself.
+A lot of this project came from experimenting.
+The programming language, formats, etc.

-That means DracolaxOS has gone through a lot of broken builds, crashes, incomplete drivers and things that worked in QEMU but did not behave the way I expected.
+Some things looked simple from the outside, but they turned out to be much harder once I decided to implement them.

 At one point, QEMU was also getting too slow to use normally, which made development even more annoying.

-## What I have built
+## What I currently have built

 * **Core Kernel & Hardware:** GDT/IDT/TSS, physical page allocator, virtual memory management, and process scheduling (supporting Ring 0 and Ring 3).
 * **Storage & Drivers:** Basic ATA drive support, PS/2 keyboard/mouse input, and initial USB stack handling.